FindArticles FindArticles

 SHARE

-Google has finally posted exact daily and monthly usage limits for Gemini, replacing the vague “limited/expanded/highest access” labels with hard numbers.
-The clarified caps cover prompts, image generations, video output, and research features across the Free, AI Pro, and AI Ultra tiers—information first surfaced by industry watchers and now reflected on Google’s support pages.
+Google has finally gone and put up the specifics around daily and total (monthly) usage limits for Gemini, replacing the “limited/expanded/highest access” with hard numbers.
+The clear caps cover prompts, image generations, video output and research features —in Free, AI Pro, and AI Ultra”>information initially reported by industry watchers and now present on Google’s support pages.

 Table of Contents